 - Dark Spots and Rings

 Dark spots or rings on your walls or ceilings are indicative of mold growth.
-If these aren’t mold yet, they mean water damage, which is favorable breeding ground for them.
+If these are not mold yet, they mean water damage, which is a favorable breeding ground for them.
 These should be eradicated by a professional mold exterminator to prevent long-term effects of black mold exposure.

 Toxic Mold Statistics

-Concerns about exposure to black mold emerged in the middle of 1980s.
+Concerns about exposure to black mold emerged in the middle of the 1980s.
 Reports were documented from residential and non-industrial environments in Canada and the United States.
-This brought attention on how does mold toxicity and mold sickness affect the human body.
+This brought attention to how does mold toxicity and mold sickness affects the human body.